-One of the visitors, Dr. Tony Tsai, mentioned the history of anesthesia, so I thought we might look at that, this week.
 We marvel at the surgical advances in the past century, but while I take my hat off to the surgeons, the real praise goes to the anesthetists.
-Without the advances in anesthetics, brawny assistants would still be holding patients down while surgeons attacked with scalpels and saws and the patient lay there screaming.
+Without the advances in anesthetics, brawny assistants would still be holding patients down while surgeons attacked with scalpels and saws and the patient lay there biting on a bullet.

 While there have been enormous advances since then, I can remember being a medical student and assisting at an operation in outback Australia in 1964.
 The anesthetic was ether, dribbled on to the patient’s gauze mask by the matron of the public hospital, and it was a Caesarian section for twins.
 There was no air-conditioning and it was 43 degrees in the theatre, where the fumes were making us all woozy.
 Amazingly everyone survived the ordeal, mother, twin sons, the local doctor, the matron and me.